Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

-As shown in Section \ref{sec:Automation via the idealised clock}, the idealised clock is never disturbed due to back action of the potential, and the unitary $\tilde U$, is always implemented perfectly.

-Before discussing Eq. \eqref{eq:q-auto contrl trace bound} in more detail, we will first introduce a dynamical measure of disturbance for the clock.

-Since the clock state $\rho_c'(t)=\tr_c[\rho_{sc}'(t)]$ undergoes periodic dynamics with periodicity $T_0$ when no unitary is implemented, i.e. when $V_0=0$ for all $x\in\rr$, the difference in trace distance between the initial and final state after one period is exactly zero.
-Moreover, when $V_0\neq 0$ any difference between the two states is \textit{solely} due to the back reaction caused by the potential implementing the unitary on the system.
+Before discussing Eq. \eqref{eq:q-auto contrl trace bound} in more detail, we also introduce a dynamical measure of disturbance for the clock.
+Since the clock state $\rho_c'(t)=\tr_s[\rho_{sc}'(t)]$ undergoes periodic dynamics with periodicity $T_0$ when no unitary is implemented, i.e. when $V_0(x)=0$ for all $x\in\rr$, the difference in trace distance between the initial and final state after one period is exactly zero.
+Moreover, when $V_0\neq 0$ any difference between the two states is \textit{solely} due to the back-reaction caused by the potential implementing the unitary on the system.\Mspace